crossminer/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform.md

 # Running the Analysis Platform form Sources

-This is a quick start guide to get the OSSMETER platform running from source.
+This is a quick start guide to get the CROSSMINER platform running from source.

-Although these instructions may apply to other versions of Eclipse, they were tested under Eclipse Neon.3 with plug-in development support (Eclipse IDE for RCP Developers package).
+Although these instructions may apply to other versions of Eclipse IDE, they were tested under Eclipse Neon.3 with plug-in development support (Eclipse IDE for RCP Developers package).

 A step-by-step video guide is also available at [https://youtu.be/3Ry4KKfNdYg](https://youtu.be/3Ry4KKfNdYg)